Skip to content

 Pertinent information or evidence will be transferred from any records of daily handover discussions or other informal meeting to the relevant case management system or file.

-Minutes of meetings which do not meet any of the criteria and are not needed for business or compliance purposes may be treated as team/unit minutes, kept for 3 years after the meeting (see section MAR 01.02).
+Minutes of meetings which do not meet any of the criteria and are not needed for business or compliance purposes may be treated as team/unit minutes, kept for 6 years after the meeting (see section MAR 01.02).

 Rationale: Common practice.
 Exceeds minimum requirement of statutory basis (Children's Homes Regulations 2015)

-Primary storage location: Secure network folder, Secure cabinet or room at establishment, Offsite storage
+Primary storage location: Secure network folder, secure cabinet or room at establishment, offsite storage

 CHILD 12.02: Operational records of residential homes for children

-ACTION+25
+Disposition: ACTION+25

-Primary storage location: Secure network folder, Secure cabinet or room at establishment, Offsite storage
+Primary storage location: Secure network folder, secure cabinet or room at establishment, offsite storage

 Youth justice records